MISSION STATEMENT

 Depending on the severity of the offense, the student may be assigned a warning or mark on their behavior log, parents may receive a notification, the student may be removed from class, may be placed on a student contract, may receive detention or after school community service hour, may lose out on participating in extracurricular activities, or In School Suspension (ISS) up to 2 days.

-Improper Use of Technology: Improper usage consist of the following:
+Improper Use of Technology: Improper usage consists of the following:

 Threatening or abusing any student, school employee, or any other person through electronic messages;